Topological vector space

 In mathematics, a topological vector space (also called a linear topological space and commonly abbreviated TVS or t.v.s.) is one of the basic structures investigated in functional analysis.

 A topological vector space is a vector space that is also a topological space with the property that the vector space operations (vector addition and scalar multiplication) are also continuous functions.
 Such a topology is called a vector topology and every topological vector space has a uniform topological structure, allowing a notion of uniform convergence and completeness.
 Some authors also require that the space is a Hausdorff space (although this article does not).
 One of the most widely studied categories of TVSs are locally convex topological vector spaces.
 This article focuses on TVSs that are not necessarily locally convex.
-Banach spaces, Hilbert spaces and Sobolev spaces are other well-known examples of TVSs.
+Other well-known examples of TVSs include Banach spaces, Hilbert spaces and Sobolev spaces.

 Many topological vector spaces are spaces of functions, or linear operators acting on topological vector spaces, and the topology is often defined so as to capture a particular notion of convergence of sequences of functions.

 In this article, the scalar field of a topological vector space will be assumed to be either the complex numbers $\Complex$ or the real numbers $\R,$ unless clearly stated otherwise.